 Imagine the parent shares the evaluation with the school and the school responds by calling it anecdotal and repeats the student's good grades as a reason to continue denial of special education services.

 (1) Each State must ensure that FAPE is available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade, and is advancing from grade to grade.

 This acknowledges that children with passing grades, who are advancing from grade to grade, may qualify for special education services, too.

-In the case of the student with Dyslexia, the school looked at grades connected to specific courses, but didn’t grade the student on his reading, so they didn’t know who long it took him to read, the stress involved, the fact that the parent bought audiobooks, and so on.
-They made the mistake of not considering reading itself as an academic struggle, or that the child might have strong compensatory skills, which is why he got so far with such a low reading level – a level that 100% adversely affects his educational performance.
+In the case of the student with Dyslexia, the school looked at grades connected to specific courses, but didn't grade the student on his reading, so they didn't know how long it took him to read; the stress involved;, the fact that the parent bought audiobooks for the student to "read"; that as the student increased in age, the struggles became harder because older students have to read to obtain information, whereas younger students (who haven't mastered reading) have information presented to them, and so on.
+They made the mistake of not considering reading itself as an academic struggle, or that the child might have strong compensatory skills, which is why he got so far with such a low reading level—a level that 100% adversely affects his educational performance.

 Know Your Rights; Know Your Child's Rights

 Your knowledge plays a major role in whether or not your child will receive special education.